-I, , will participate in the staffing session of the William necessa multidi abuse t discuss As a vi in natu mson County DWI/Drug Court Program, as a visitor for training and outreach purposes as any for health care operations.
-The Williamson County DWI/Drug Court Program is a sciplinary program which incorporates treatment professionals to deliver drug and/or alcoholareatment services to its participants.
-During the staffing session, team members of the Court the individual participants including their progress in drug and/or alcohol abuse treatment sitor, I understand that I may encounter certain patient/client information that is confidential are and considered protected health information covered bythe Privacy Rule of the Health are Portability and Accountability Act of 1996 ("HIPAA") and/or the Texas Medical Records Privacy ore, in exchange for my participation as a visitor to staffing and/or court session, I hereby vledge and agree to the following: 1.
-I will not use or disclose protected health information acquired during my visit other than as permitted or required by law.
-I will not share protected health information acquired during my visit with third parties other than as permitted or required by law.
-3. I will return to Court staff any written materials that I may receive during my visit containing protected health information.
-I will not make notes or copies containing any protected health information acquired during my visit.
-5. If I am not sure of legally permissible use or disclosure of protected health information, Iwill ask for direction from Court staff or seek my own legal counsel.
-I understand that my improper use or disclosure of protected health information may subject me to personal criminal and/or civil liability.
-7. Finally, I agree to immediately notify Court staff of any use or disclosure of protected health information not permitted by this Confidentiality Agreement.
-Signed thisday of2022 Signatu are
+I,, will participate in the staffing session of the Williamson County DWI/Drug Court Program, as a visitor for training and outreach purposes as necessary for health care operations.
+The Williamson County DWI/Drug Court Program is a multidisciplinary program which incorporates treatment professionals to deliver drug and/or alcohol abuse treatment services to its participants.
+During the staffing session, team members of the Court discuss the individual participants including their progress in drug and/or alcohol abuse treatment.
+As a visitor, I understand that I may encounter certain patient/client information that is confidential in nature and considered protected health information covered bythe Privacy Rule of the Health Insurance Portability and Accountability Act of 1996 ("HIPAA") and/or the Texas Medical Records Privacy Act.

+Therefore, in exchange for my participation as a visitor to staffing and/or court session, I hereby acknowledge and agree to the following:

+- 1. I will not use or disclose protected health information acquired during my visit other than as permitted or required by law. - 2.
+I will not share protected health information acquired during my visit with third parties other than as permitted or required by law. - 3.
+I will return to Court staff any written materials that I may receive during my visit containing protected health information. - 4.
+I will not make notes or copies containing any protected health information acquired during my visit. - 5.
+If I am not sure of legally permissible use or disclosure of protected health information, I will ask for direction from Court staff or seek my own legal counsel. - 6.
+I understand that my improper use or disclosure of protected health information may subject me to personal criminal and/or civil liability. - 7.
+Finally, I agree to immediately notify Court staff of any use or disclosure of protected health information not permitted by this Confidentiality Agreement.